realmocaccino/jauntyslider/README.md

 **[default: inheritance]**

-Sets the width of the slider.
+Sets the width of the slider.<br>
 If not set, it dinamically inherits its width parent.

 ### Height

 **[default: inheritance]**

-Sets the height of the slider.
+Sets the height of the slider.<br>
 If not set, it dinamically inherits its height parent.

 ### Slideshow